 My thinking was that this would create a separate, dedicated work space.
 No kids allowed!
 No tiny pieces of construction paper cut into bits and stuck to the desktop with strawberr jam.
 But who was I kidding?

 I love these IKEA KVISSLE stacked letter trays because they fit perfectly into the cube shelves, and they’re great for client projects.
 I also picked up some of these TJENA magazine files to hold fabric and paint swatches, window treatment samples, flooring pieces, and more.
 I suspect my collection will grow, so I may have to go back and get more.
-And they’re all labeled with my favorite chalkboard sticker labels (which can be found all over my house).
+And they’re all labeled with my favorite chalkboard sticker labels from Amazon, (which can be found all over my house).

 The LINNMON tabletop is designed to work with the Kallax bookshelf- so the top of the desk lines up with the third shelf.
 We used these brackets to attach the desk and bookshelf.
 I got this LINNMON corner desk piece, and two 4′ long LINNMON table tops to extend it in both directions.
 Then we used these white ADILS legs.